wp-plugins/woocommerce-molds/readme.txt

 == Changelog ==

+= 0.3 =

+Takes account of databases with prefixes other than "wp_" Works with Wordpress v4.2.2 (july 2015)

+= 0.2 =

+Corrects plugin files encoding to UTF8 - no BOM

 = 0.1 =

 * Handles product variations only
 * Proposes price calculation options

 == Upgrade Notice ==

+= 0.2 =

+Upgrade if you're getting a "Warning: Cannot modify header..." on your website

+= 0.3 =

+Upgrade if you're getting a query or database error when editing / creating a mold